SafetyCulture Summit 2021

-Traditionally, a security risk assessment is performed with the use of pen and paper that is susceptible to deterioration and loss.
+Traditionally, risk assessments are performed with the use of pen and paper that is susceptible to deterioration and loss.
 It takes a lot of time to hand over assessment reports, which increases the chances of exposing the organization to security risks. iAuditor by SafetyCulture is a mobile inspection app that can help security officers to proactively identify security risks and respond on time to mitigate the risks.

-To ensure the effectiveness of security risk assessment the following iAuditor features can help security officers save time conducting assessment and handover of security risk reports.
+To ensure the effectiveness of security risk evaluations the following iAuditor features can help security officers save time conducting assessment and handover of security risk reports.

 Create corrective actions on the spot for identified security threats.
 Set the due date and priority level, then assign them to the authorized personnel to address and mitigate security risk immediately.

 Assessment of Security Risks with Actions | iAuditor

 Automatic syncing between mobile devices and desktop platform provide real-time analytics dashboards on Premium accounts.
 Get instant visibility on identified security issues and team productivity.